yongshuo/PhotoImpression/README.md

 PhotoImpression
 ===============

-A simple and clean photo gallery reside on the destop
+A simple and clean photo gallery resides on the destop